 These are done every three years for women aged 25 to 64.
 Appointments are usually with the nurse but can be arranged with a doctor if you prefer.
 Smears can also be done by Family Planning Services based at Dean Terrace who offer evening appointments.
 A central computerised recall system is in operation across Scotland (SCCRS), and women should receive an invitation to attend for a cervical smear.

 These are done by the practice nurse and include all aspects relating to good health.
 Please tell the receptionist that you wish to make an appointment for a well person check.

 Child Health Care

-Baby clinics are run by the health visitor and paediatric staff nurse on Wednesday afternoons at Southside Community Centre between 2 and 3 p.m.for advice on child care, including baby weighing.
-No appointment is necessary for the Wednesday clinic.
+Baby clinics are run by the health visitor and paediatric staff nurse on Thursdays between 11 and 12 (last weight at 11.45) at Conan Doyle Medical Centre.
+The health visitor offers advice on child care, including baby weighing.
+No appointment is necessary for the Thursday clinic.
 Vision checks on babies and young children are organised by the health visitor.

 The health visitor runs a child health development programme to monitor the health and development of babies and young children.
 Invitations to attend are sent out at the appropriate times.

 Babies and children under 5 - appointments are arranged through the health visitor.